garyrussell/spring-integration-samples/basic/sftp/README.md

 2. update user.properties file with appropriate values
 3. run the sample

-By default this sample uses [Apache MINA](http://mina.apache.org/sshd-project) embedded `SshServer` with predefined private and public keys.
+By default this sample uses an [Apache MINA](http://mina.apache.org/sshd-project) embedded `SshServer` with predefined private and public keys.
-Note, Embedded Server is started on in case the `port` property remains as `-1`.
-In this case the target port for Embedded Server is selected randomly.
-For real SFTP you should specify correct `host/port` properties.
+Note, the embedded Server is started only when the `port` property remains as `-1`.
+In this case the target port for the Embedded Server is selected randomly.
+For a real SFTP server you should specify correct `host/port` properties.

+NOTE: The test cases will create/delete a directory `si.sftp.sample`.

 ## INBOUND CHANNEL ADAPTER